-It would be the first NBA game in Seattle since the Sonics left following the 2007-08 season.
+It will be the first NBA game in Seattle since the Sonics left following the 2007-08 season.

-The NBA is reportedly returning to Seattle … for a game, at least.
+The NBA is officially returning to Seattle … for a game, at least.

-First reported in February by The Sacramento Bee and confirmed Thursday by the NBA’s release of its preseason schedule, the Sacramento Kings and Golden State Warriors will play a preseason game in Seattle on Oct.
-6, with the Warriors acting as the home team.
+First reported in February by The Sacramento Bee and confirmed Thursday by the NBA’s release of its preseason schedule, the Sacramento Kings and Golden State Warriors will play a preseason game at KeyArena on Friday, Oct.
+5, with the Warriors acting as the home team.

 It would be the first NBA game in the city since the Sonics left following the 2007-08 season, and it also reported to be the final event before KeyArena undergoes a $600 million renovation.

 Most Read Sports Stories